us4useu/arrus/docs/content/examples/bmode_imaging.matlab.rst

 =================================

 First, you should create a handle to the system on which you want to perform operations.
-For example, to communicate with Us4R system, create an instance of Us4R class.
+For example, to communicate with the Us4R system, create an instance of the Us4R class.

 .. code-block:: matlab

-    % Create a handle to Us4R system with two modules and set voltage to 50 us	= Us4R(2, 'AL2442', 50);
+    % Create a handle to the Us4R system with two modules and set voltage to 50 us	= Us4R(2, 'AL2442', 50);

-Before running a specific operation, upload it on the system:
+Before running a specific operation, upload it onto the system:

 .. code-block:: matlab

     us.upload(seqPWI);

-If you want to run the uploaded operation only once (for example, to acquire single RF frame), use the ``run`` function.
+If you only want to run the uploaded operation once (for example, to acquire a single RF frame), use the ``run`` function.

 .. code-block:: matlab

     [rf,img] = us.run;

-If you want to run the uploaded operation in a loop (for example, to display B-mode image interactively), use the ``runLoop`` function.
+If you want to run the uploaded operation in a loop (for example, to display a B-mode image interactively), use the ``runLoop`` function.

 .. code-block:: matlab

     displayWindow = BModeDisplay((-20:0.10:20)*1e-3, (  0:0.10:50)*1e-3);
     us.runLoop(@displayWindow.isOpen, @displayWindow.updateImg);

-Check the :ref:`arrus-Us4R` docs for more information.
+See the :ref:`arrus-Us4R` docs for more information.